 Contact us to find out more about this program.

-On March 23rd, some 12 apprentices, who were selected by local employers to participate in the AACT (Apprenticeship Accelerator Career Training), began their front apprenticeship instruction at OCC in Syracuse.
+Some 12 apprentices selected by local employers to participate in the AACT (Apprenticeship Accelerator Career Training) have completed their front-loaded apprenticeship instruction at OCC.

 · Selflock Screw